 The cruise overnight passed quietly.
 I’d planned to do some writing but the WiFi access was, for all practical purposes, non-existent.
-Sadly, this particular issue would periodically recur throughout the trip.
-So after dinner, I wandered around the ship and met Kerry and Yvonne two Australian women from Hobart travelling in our group.
-We sat in one of the lounges and, with a band filled with talent worthy of playing on the overnight ferry from Copenhagen to Oslo playing a wide mixture of American pop covers, we watched the North Sea and its busy shipping lanes pass by until the sun began sinking below the horizon at about 22:30.
+Sadly, this situation would periodically recur throughout the trip.
+Instead, after dinner, I wandered around the ship and met Kerry and Yvonne two Australian women from Hobart travelling in our group.
+We sat in one of the lounges and, with a band filled with talent worthy of playing on the overnight ferry from Copenhagen to Oslo playing a wide mix of American pop covers, we watched the North Sea and its busy shipping lanes pass by until the sun began sinking below the horizon at about 22:30.

-In the morning, I happened to sit at a table adjacent to a young (as it turned out) Australian woman named Natasha.
+In the morning, I happened to sit at a table adjacent to another young Australian woman named Natasha.
 We sat in silence for awhile but began chatting after she asked me to watch her bag while she got a bit more from the buffet refilled her coffee.
 Naturally, given a chance to chat, I’ll take it.

 We arrived in Oslo (Norwegian’s say us-lu.
 The vowel sounds are approximately halfway between the American English’s ‘boot’ and ‘but’) and began our bus tour of that city immediately after disembarking from the ferry.